Asymptomatic testing FAQs (for managers)

 What happens if the test is positive?

-This will be a legal requirement.
-Everyone in their household will be a ‘close contact’ and must also self-isolate for 10 full days from the day following their positive LFD test result.
-Contact tracing will be initiated through the NHS or local contact tracing team and other close contacts will be advised to self-isolate for 10 days from the day following the positive LFD test result..
+If the confirmatory PCR test comes back positive, then you must continue to isolate for 10 full days from the day following your initial symptom-free test.
+Everyone in your household will be a ‘close contact’ and must also self-isolate for 10 full days from the day following your initial symptom free-test.
+Contact tracing will be initiated through the NHS or local contact tracing team and other close contacts will be advised to quarantine for 10 days from the day following the initial symptom free-test

-Please check the most up to date guidance here.
+Please check the most to date guidance below.

-Further advice on self-isolating, and the support available, can be found on the Bolton Council website here.
+Further advice on self-isolating, and the support available can be found here www.bit.ly/self-isolationFAQ

 What happens if the result is invalid?